"What did you say?"

 - Gender-reversed in Seinfeld, where Elaine tries to flirt with George's boss to distract him while George drugs him.
 The code in this case?
 "Sooo, I'm going to a nudist colony..."

 - An inversion: in an episode of Corner Gas, Karen sleeps with Hank after he waxes poetic about fish.
 Not because she's into fish at all, but because he's into fishing so much that it brings out his poetic and sensitive side; we even see him from her point of view and he's in soft focus.
 It's subverted later in the episode after they decide not to continue with things, only for Karen to start in on how she likes target practice, and Hank sees her in soft focus...then she fumbles for words and the moment's lost.

-- Queer As Folk US has Brian Kinney who literally seduces men with a single sentence (which we of course never hear).
+- Queer as Folk has Brian Kinney who literally seduces men with a single sentence (which we of course never hear).

-- Parodied in an episode of Series/WKRP.
-Jennifer is at a bar and several of the gang send her drinks.
-They each approach with some jokey pick-up line except Les.
-When she ancourages him to try his best line Les says, "I'm extremely wealthy."
+- Parodied in an episode of WKRP in Cincinnati.
+The gang is at a bar and the guys all hit up Jennifer with some jokey pick-up line except Les.
+When she encourages him to try his best line Les says, "I'm extremely wealthy."
 Jennifer snuggles up to him.